Aceinna/docs_openrtk/tutorial/VG_AHRS_App.rst

     * Using the Aceinna Navigation Studio to capture data

-Just as for the `IMU application <IMU_App.html#inertial-measurement-unit-application>`__, VG/AHRS application development is broken up into a series of sections that build upon one another, as follows:
+Application development is broken up into a series of sections that build upon one another, as follows:

 .. toctree::